moondance-labs/tanssi-docs/builders/deploy/dapp.md

 [The Tanssi dApp](https://apps.tanssi.network/){target=\_blank} supports the creation of two different types of appchains, namely:

-- Snap Appchain - a temporary appchain that self-destructs after 48 hours
+- Snap appchain - a temporary appchain that self-destructs after 48 hours
-- Dedicated Appchain - a long-lasting appchain for Tanssi ecosystem builders
+- Dedicated appchain - a long-lasting appchain for Tanssi ecosystem builders

 Both types of Tanssi appchains behave identically, with the only difference being the ephemeral nature of the Snap appchains.
 Generally speaking, Snap appchains are best for most builders who want to test the power of a Tanssi-powered appchain.
 However, if you require a long-lasting test environment, the Tanssi team will happily assist you with setting up a dedicated appchain.